Qolzam/react-blog/readme.md

 with [react-redux](https://github.com/reactjs/react-redux) for managing states and [React](https://facebook.github.io/react/docs/hello-world.html) for managing DOM .It's an open source project for my portfolio.

 ##ON DEVELOPING
 > Now I'm developing this project with `semantic-ui-react`.
-It hasn't released the final version sp th there are some bugs that I have to face with.
+It hasn't released the final version so there are some bugs that I have to face with.

 > I'm trying to keep packages updated

 # Prerequisites